theolivenbaum/resin/README.md

 ## Create your own collection and then query it.

 You may host one of these servers yourself, privately or publicly.
-Or you can use [https://didyougogo.com](this free search cloud).
+Or you can use [this free search cloud](https://didyougogo.com).

 ### POST a JSON document to the WRITE endpoint